intel/pepc/docs/guide-install.md

 git archive --format zip HEAD >> pepc.standalone chmod ug+x pepc.standalone
 ```

 This creates the 'pepc.standalone' file, which you can rename and copy anywhere for standalone use.

+But there is one caveat: the standalone version does not include python dependencies, which are
+normally installed by 'pip' or 'uv'.
+The dependencies are:
+- 'pyyaml' - required, for parsing YAML configuration files
+- 'importlib-resources' - required only in case of python 3.9, otherwise optional
+- 'paramiko' - required only for remote host support, otherwise optional
+- 'argcomplete' - optional, for tab completions
+- 'colorama' - optional, for colored text output

 ## Tab completions